pedro2555/vatsim-status-proxy/README.md

 ### Prerequisites

-Although not a requirement, access to a Linux shell is assumed.
+_Although not a requirement, access to a Bash unix shell is assumed.
+Actual development is done on [Bash on Ubuntu for Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide) on Windows 10 machine._

 Your environment will require the following components installed and configured: